holmsj/aem-guides-wknd/docs/sling-dynamic-include-aemaacs.md

     ```

 1. In the above configuration
-    * The TTL is being set to 120 seconds
+    * The TTL is being set to 120 seconds (2 minutes)
+    * A filter pattern is set to match instances of the helloworld component under a page's content node (_jcr_content)
 1. Now we must adjust the SDI configuration for this compponent.
 Edit **ui.config/src/main/content/jcr_root/apps/wknd/osgiconfig/config.publish/org.apache.sling.dynamicinclude.Configuration~content.cfg.json**
     * Remove the **nocache** value from selector property to match: